cwinpy/cwinpy/paper/paper.md

 The author acknowledges support from the UK Science & Technology Facilities Council under grant number [ST/V001213/1](https://gtr.ukri.org/projects?ref=ST%2FV001213%2F1).
-The development of this package relies on the original work of Rejean Dupuis and Graham Woan and also has benefited massively from discussions with the LIGO-Virgo-KAGRA continuous waves working group and the developers of the bilby software package.
+The development of this package relies on the original work of Réjean Dupuis and Graham Woan and also has benefited massively from discussions with the LIGO-Virgo-KAGRA continuous waves working group and the developers of the bilby software package.